-If it could speak, what would the fear say?
-If we relax our vigilance, the diseases, the drugs, or the sexual images will contaminate the children.
+The gatekeepers ask us: What would happen if we relaxed our vigilance?
+Won’t the diseases, the drugs, the predators or the sexual images contaminate the children?
 “Contamination” implies the irresistible power of evil, a deep and pessimistic sense of human weakness, an inability to identify right from wrong without severe restraints, and dread of permanent pollution by the sinful.
 If Dionysus Lusios – the “Loosener” – opened the gates, “all hell would break loose.”
-Everything that the soul and the culture have stuffed into the underworld would arise and overwhelm the guardians of propriety.
+Everything that the soul and the culture have stuffed into the underworld would arise and overwhelm the guardians of propriety and decorum.
 Accordingly, we look down towards Mexico and see both our fears and our desires.

 To the Puritan, the ultimate sin is lack of self-control.
-But the more our culture emphasizes the WASP values of hard work, competition, productiveness – staying busy – the more we long for the “vacation in chaos” that large-scale, Dionysian rituals once provided, most notably in Carnival celebrations.
-This is why both New Orleans and San Francisco (both of these cities having been settled by Catholics) have always enjoyed such a double-edged reputation among the good citizens.
-And in the past fifty years we have had Las Vegas.
-As I write in Chapter Ten of my book:
+But the more our culture emphasizes the WASP values of hard work, competition, productiveness – staying busy – especially as jobs themselves become scarcer – the more we long for the “vacation in chaos” that large-scale, Dionysian rituals once provided, most notably in Carnival celebrations.
+This is why both New Orleans and San Francisco (recall that both of these cities were settled by Catholics and populated by the wildest people in the country) have always enjoyed such a double-edged reputation among the good citizens of the flyover states.
+And for the past fifty years we have had Las Vegas.
+As I write in Chapter Ten:

 Consumer culture has responded by providing an entire city way out in the desert where “anything goes,” and people can briefly drop their corporate or small-town lifestyles to safely enact the shadow of Puritanism.
 So a vacation in Las Vegas, America’s fastest growing city, takes on the characteristics of a pilgrimage.
 A protected environment – a sacred space – to engage in activity that approximates the conditions of liminality, where “what happens in Vegas stays in Vegas,” the entire city is a shrine to the goddess of luck (Fortuna) and the god of intensity.